I know your burning backlink question.

 So, I’m going to make things nice and simple.

-I’ll talk about how to get backlinks—and specifically backlinks that deliver real SEO results.
+I’ll show you how to get backlinks—and specifically, backlinks that deliver real SEO results.
 Of course, the key word here is “results.”

 I’ve got you covered.

-In this article, I’ll talk about how to build backlinks to your website, and also tell you about the links that can potentially hurt your rankings.
+In this article, I’ll talk about how to create good backlinks to your website, and also tell you about the links that can potentially hurt your rankings.